The RIM Institute

 Since your nervous system imprints an imagined experience similar to an actual experience, you can re-generate emotional body memory to create neurological-rooted positive endings to old hurt and pain.
 All the while, factual memory remains stable.
 Finally, during the RIM process, you integrate a new body-centered feeling that automatically stimulates health in your mind, body and spirit.
 You begin to trust that life wants you to thrive and succeed.

 The RIM Institutes story began in 1995 when my dad had a cardiac arrest in Kansas where I grew up.
 His blood pressure wasn’t holding and the nurse called to say he was dying.
-As I hung up the phone, spontaneously, a vision came into my mind’s eye, and I saw him walking toward an immense light.
+As I hung up the phone, spontaneously, a vision came into my mind’s eye, and I saw him walking toward the horizon.
 I also saw myself upset and yelling, “I”m not ready for you to leave.”
 Slowly, my dad turned to look my way.
 With a radiant face he said, “Oh, I didn’t know you felt that way.”
 When I flew to be at his bedside the next day, I discovered that sometime during the night, his blood pressure had stabilized.
 He went on to live five of what he called “the best years of his life.”

 I was shocked by the power of this imaginary experience; “it was all in my mind, wasn’t it?”
 Intrigued, I committed to understand and learn how to harness this curious power.
 At that time, I was a very successful psychotherapist with twenty-five years of practice and a strong academic background with a Master’s in Psychiatric Nursing and a Doctorate in Human Communication.
 I had taught at the University of Colorado and conducted research through the University of Denver.
 None of that, however, seemed very significant as I faced my dad’s potential death.

-Over the last fifteen years, I have been on a journey to weave together my knowledge of psychology and communication with an unbounded curiosity to know more of what is available to us in those unused parts of the brain.
+Over the last twenty years, I have been on a journey to weave together my knowledge of psychology and communication with an unbounded curiosity to know more of what is available to us in those unused parts of the brain.
 I have sought to expand the work beyond the psychological to the miraculous.

 RIM initially began as a synthesis of techniques that access the subconscious mind directly-Somatic Therapy, Ericksonian Hypnosis and Interactive Guided Imagery and has continued to expand and evolve.
 Originally, the acronym RIM stood for my book Releasing the Inner Magician so it could be conveniently referenced as a research intervention for people suffering with IBS (Irritable Bowel Syndrome).
 This study found that RIM significantly decreases the symptoms of stress-related illness and significantly increases one’s quality of life (Boxwell Dissertation, Holos University, 2004).
 As it has evolved into a scientific method, the meaning of RIM has become both: Re-generating Images in Memory and Re-creating the Inner Movie.
-You get the idea!

 At the RIM Institute, we have seen remarkable recoveries.
 Clients stuck in grieving from earlier events like a loved one’s suicide or murder find peace in one session.
 Clients with physical conditions such as Multiple Sclerosis and Parkinson have gone into remission.
 One client with a “complete” spinal cord injury is walking in braces.
 Psychologically, clients have freed themselves from traumatic memories, and others have learned how to use RIM to make wise decisions in a split second.
 We have learned from client feedback that, “When [clients] leave a psychotherapy session [they] feel good.
 After a RIM session, [they] feel different.”
 RIM clients look and act different too!
 One spouse remarked about her husband, after his session given as a birthday gift, “He looks ten years younger.”